-After basic medical training in Aberdeen (1984), I trained in psychiatry at the Royal Cornhill Hospital including research in brain imaging in dementia.
-Thereafter I completed my specialist training in York, which included experience in Neurology, Geriatrics and Hospice work.
-Thereafter I moved to Hull as Senior Lecturer (Adult Psychiatry and Rehabilitation) in 1996, before moving to my substantive post in Whitby as Adult and Old age primary care liaison psychiatrist for the next 15 years from 1998, which included 8 years as College Tutor.
+After basic medical training, I continued in Aberdeen in psychiatry including research in brain imaging in dementia.
+I completed my specialist training in York, which included experience in Neurology, Geriatrics and Hospice work.
+Thereafter I moved to Hull as Senior Lecturer (Adult Psychiatry and Rehabilitation) in 1996, before moving to my substantive post in Whitby as Adult and Old age liaison psychiatrist in primary care for the next 15 years from 1998, which included 8 years as College Tutor.

-I have completed a 2-year part time secondment as a Specialist Advisor for the Care Quality Commission (CQC) involving 23 full inspections of mental health trusts across England.
-I have recently provided an eCPD module for our college on options for remote working post Covid19.
 My primary academic interest is in Neuroinflammation; how immune processes affect psychiatric syndromes such as psychosis, depression, dementia, and delirium.
-I have been a Cochrane Collaborator.
-On life outside medicine, I play ‘cello for Sunderland Symphony Orchestra and enjoy touring the highlands in my MX5.
+I am a Cochrane Collaborator.
+On life outside medicine, I am part of the ‘cello section in Sunderland Symphony Orchestra and enjoy touring the highlands in my MX5 in between concerts.

 - De Silva, P.N.
 Neurobiological and epigenetic perspectives on hedonism, altruism, and conscience.
 BJPsych Advances in Psychiatric Treatment. doi: 10.1192/bja.2022.16

 - Finnigan, A., De Silva, P.N.
 An Introduction to Trauma Informed Care.
 2023.
 An eCPD Module (Parts I & II) to RCPsych